 This doesn’t work 100% of the time (sometimes they don’t listen), but it’s worth a try.
-There’s usually a number near the bottom or a name you can look up to be requested to be taken off the list.
+There’s usually a number near the bottom, or a name you can look up to be requested to be taken off the list.
 Some companies send out catalogs in addition to their emails.
 Just call them and ask to unsubscribe!
 It does take some time, but it’s worth it.

 Avoid mail sent to previous owners.

 When you get mail addressed to the previous owners, cross out barcodes and write “return to sender” on the letter.
 Place it back in the mailbox and the mail service should update information.
 We also talk to our mailman, and he knows us.
 When he sees something that’s not for us, he returns it.
-If you consistently have the same person delivering your mail, get to know him or her!
+If you consistently have the same person delivering your mail, get to know them!

 Donate to a few select charities.

 Selecting a few that are really important to you will help you eliminate all the mail coming from multiple charities, and you’ll only receive mailers from those you have donated to.
 You can also request that your favorite charities only communicate with you via email instead of mail.